dis-works/diswall-rs/docs/readme.md

 ## How it works

-Main functionality - the IPs blocking mechanism, works with help of iptables and ipset.
-You need to install them on your server before you begin.
-What is iptables?
-It is a firewall that can check all network packets for some criteria and to do some actions with them.
-What is ipset?
-It is an extension to iptables, that adds an ability to work with big lists of networks or IPs.
-So, iptables can check any packet against a big list and do something if some IP belongs to the list or not.
+DisWall is an extension for your firewall.
+It supports `nftables` and `iptables`.
+For the latter it needs `ipset` to be installed too.
+The main functionality is monitoring of attempts to scan inactive ports on your server and ban such IPs.
+But if you use it in *distributed* mode, then you have an active list of scanning IPs from our honeypots.

+We have a bunch of honeypots that are constantly banning such IPs and a server to maintain a database.
+Now the banning intervals are variable - we ban for 15 minutes the first time, then 30 minutes, then an hour * scan attempts.
+There are IPs that are banned for several months already.

+So, how does it work?

+Essentially, there are three parts of working DisWall:
+1. Correctly configured firewall (`iptables` or `nftables`)
+2. Logging facility (done by additional config of `rsyslog`)
+3. DisWall service that is reading IPs from a logging pipe

-### Simplified iptables+ipset configuration
+### Simplified firewall configuration

-`iptables` is configured to allow local and established connections as well as connections from explicitly defined IPs and/or networks.
+`iptables` or `nftables` is configured to allow local and established connections as well as connections from explicitly defined IPs and/or networks.
-Then, it is configured to block anything that is added to an ipset list `diswall-bl`.
-After that it allows connections to explicitly defined ports (services).
-And (the remainder) if some connection (or UDP datagram) is trying to get to some other port it is logged to syslog with well-defined tag.
+In case of `iptables` it is done in `/usr/bin/diswall_init.sh` and this script is run by a service `diswall-ipt-init`, but in case of `nftables` it is done in `/etc/nftables.conf` and is run by `nftables` service itself.

+In simple terms, there are two lists/sets to allow connections (`diswall-wl`) and to block connections (`diswall-bl`).

-After that rsyslog takes only source IP from that logged packet and writes it to a pipe (`/var/log/diswall/diswall/pipe`), and DisWall reads it and blocks it by adding it to ipset list.
+If some packet is not explicitly allowed then it is logged, and rsyslog takes only source IP from that logged packet and writes it to a pipe (`/var/log/diswall/diswall/pipe`), and then DisWall reads it and blocks it by adding it to ipset list or nftables set.
 Rsyslog is configured by a config file `/etc/rsyslog.d/10-diswall.conf`, it is added to your system during installation.

-Full configuration is done in `/usr/bin/diswall_init.sh`, and you MUST check this file after diswall installation.
-This file is run by a service `diswall-fw-init` before starting of `diswall` service itself.

 ### Distributed part